eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -Questions tags
 -Roles
 -Agreeing or saying yes to what is said
-- Verb to Be: I'm
+-Verb to Be: I'm
 -Ask opinion
 -Highlight difference
 -Express feelings or opinions
 -I like it here
+-Desk, drawing tablet and workspace
+-Everything looks great
+-Articles: a, an, the
+-Where are you from?
+-Demonstrative pronoun: this, those
 ```

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Example: